pmassolino/hw-triple-weierstrass/README.md

 # Implementing Complete Formulas on Weierstrass Curves in Hardware
 Scalar multiplication unit for Elliptic curve cryptography.
 This repository is for the upcoming work :

 Pedro Maat C. Massolino, Joost Renes, Lejla Batina.
-Implementing Complete Formulas on Weierstrass Curves in Hardware.
+[Implementing Complete Formulas on Weierstrass Curves in Hardware](https://eprint.iacr.org/2016/1133).
+Security, Privacy, and Applied Cryptography Engineering.
+Volume 10076 of the series Lecture Notes in Computer Science pp 89-108, Berlin, Heidelberg, 2016.
+Springer Berlin Heidelberg.

 The scalar multiplication is based on the complete formulas for Weierstrass curves presented in :